iree-org/iree/docs/developing_iree/ccache.md

 `foo.o`.
 The next invocation then skips executing `clang` altogether.

 When the cache is hit, the speedup is such that the "compilation" becomes essentially free.
-However, `ccache` only caches compilation, [not linking].
+However, `ccache` only caches compilation, [not linking](https://stackoverflow.com/a/29828811).

 Here a few scenarios where `ccache` helps:
 * Incremental rebuilds.
 While `cmake` always tries to avoid unnecessary work in